FraunhoferChalmersCentre/real-estate-api/postman-tests/README.md

 ```
 $ ./build_image.sh
 ```
-You'll need to re-build if the API specification changes.

 Generate the Postman test collection:
 ```
 $ ./create_postman_tests.sh
 ```

-You should see a JSON file written to your current directory:
+You should see a JSON file in the top directory:
 ```
+$ cd ..
-$ ls -l | grep *.json
+real-estate-api$ ls -l | grep *.json
--rw-r--r-- 1 adrian adrian 105316 Sep  6 11:35 postman_tests.json
+-rw-r--r-- 1 adrian adrian 93002 Sep  6 17:25 postman_tests.json
 ```

 This is the file Postman can import.